Skip navigation

 2. Position documentation is required for all appointment processes at the University.
 Position documentation incorporates:

-• the position description which clarifies and describes the job; its functions; environment and reporting relationships.
-Position descriptions must be consistent with the classification descriptors in the current ANU Enterprise Agreement; and
+2. the position description which clarifies and describes the job; its functions; environment and reporting relationships.
+Position descriptions must be consistent with the classification descriptors in the ANU Enterprise Agreement; and

-• selection criteria listed within the position description used to assess and articulate the core capabilities required to successfully fulfil the responsibilities and duties of the position, and assists with determining a candidates' suitability for the role.
+3. selection criteria listed within the position description used to assess and articulate the core capabilities required to successfully fulfil the responsibilities and duties of the position and assist with determining a candidate’s suitability for the role.

-1. Competitive selection processes may be run by an external recruitment agency following approval by the Director - Human Resources.
-All positions managed by external agencies are advertised on the ANU Jobs website and external advertisements must be under the ANU brand.
+1. Competitive selection processes may be run by an external recruitment agency following Chief People Officer approval.
+All positions managed by external agencies are advertised on the ANU Jobs website and external advertisements must be under the ANU brand and require a selection committee which operates in accordance with clauses 19-25 (below).

-2. All letters of offer for appointments at the University require pre-completion of Background Checking, in accordance with the Background Checking procedure.
+2. All letters of offer for appointments at the University require pre-completion of background checking, in accordance with the ANU Procedure: Background checking.

 Advertising

-1. Advertisements are managed through ANU Recruit, and the completion of a job card.
+1. Advertisements are managed through ANU Recruit, via the completion of a job card.

-2. Advertisements include a link to selection documentation such as a position description of the position, selection criteria outlining how candidates are assessed for suitability to the role; and other relative information outlining specific requirements for the role.
+3. Advertisements will include a link to selection documentation such as a position description of the position, selection criteria outlining how candidates are assessed for suitability to the role, and other information outlining specific requirements for the role.

-3. Applications generally require the completion of a written application from candidates, which addresses the selection criteria for the role.
+4. Applications generally require candidates to complete a written application, that addresses the selection criteria for the role.
 Positions may be advertised without the requirement for submission of addressing selection criteria where an alternative may be suitable, such as a portfolio of work, or where the selection criteria may deter applicants an alternative requirement for the statement addressing the selection criteria may be implemented.

 Appointment without advertisement

-1. Appointment without advertisement are made in the following circumstances:
+1. Appointment without advertisement may be made in the following circumstances:

-• fixed term appointments for a total period of up to12 months;
+1. fixed term appointments for a total period of up to 12 months;

-• individuals named by a granting body or awarded a Fellowship;
+3. individuals as named by a granting body or awarded a Fellowship;

-• Identified positions (see the Identified Positions procedure);
+4. Identified positions (see the ANU Procedure: Identified positions);

-• Dual career hiring (see the Dual Career Hire Applications and Appointments procedure);
+5. Dual career hiring (see the ANU Procedure: Dual career hire applications and appointments);

-1. If the circumstances of a position change and the position is to be extended or converted, the position may be required to be advertised.
+1. If the circumstances of a position change and the position is to be extended or converted, advertisement of the position may be required.
+Advice should be sought from local Human Resources teams in these circumstances.

 2. All appointments without advertisement must give priority to suitably qualified staff members seeking redeployment.

-3. In exceptional cases, the Director, Human Resources may give an exemption to advertising long term or continuing vacancies in circumstances such as:
+3. In exceptional cases, the Chief People Officer may give an exemption to advertising long term or continuing vacancies in circumstances such as:

-1. Approval must be sought in writing, including full justification, to the Director, Human Resources via ANU Recruit.
+1. Approval must be sought in writing, including full justification, to the Chief People Officer via ANU Recruit.

 Selection committees

-2. Selection committees are comprised of between three and six members.
+2. Selection Committees should be comprised of between three and six members.

-4. All selection committees must ensure their composition has an even gender and at least committee member who is external to the hiring Division or College.
+4. All Selection Committees must ensure that composition reflects the diversity of the University population, including reasonable gender diversity, and at least one committee member who is external to the hiring Division or College.
 Committee members will declare any real or perceived conflict of interest and adhere to the confidentiality of the selection process.
-These declarations will occur in writing, and will include the Local HR team.
+These declarations will occur in writing and will include the relevant Human Resources team.

-5. Selection committee membership is determined by the appropriate delegate.
-The delegate for level E positions is the Vice-Chancellor and Provost.
+5. Selection Committee membership is determined by the appropriate delegate.
+The delegate for academic level E positions is the Vice-Chancellor or Provost.

-7. The Selection Committee does not hold the delegation to make the appointment, the Committee recommends to the appropriate delegate.
+7. The Selection Committee does not hold the delegation to make the appointment, the Committee makes a recommendation to the appropriate delegate.
 The committee's recommendation must be provided to the delegate using the Selection Committee Report and approval sought prior to an appointment offer being made.

 Selection techniques